 The Program command can be used to program a value to one address in the memory array at a time.
-The command requires four Bus Write operations, the final write operation latches the address and data and starts the Program/Erase controller.
+The command requires four bus write operations, the final write operation latches the address and data in the internal state machine and starts the program/erase controller.

 If the address falls in a protected block then the Program command is ignored, the data remains unchanged.
-The Status Register is never read and no error condition is given.
+The status register is never read and no error condition is given.